How To Set Up Google Merchant Promotions: A Quick Guide

 Google Merchant Promotions, aka Google Merchant Center Promotions, are absolutely free.
 You just need to have a Gmail account, as well as a Merchant Center account with the same Gmail id.
 You can simply pop the Google Merchant Promotions feed file into the Google Merchant Center.
 Setting up the Promotions by filling in all the essential criteria will prepare your promotions instantly.

-However, if you wish to divert your way of creating and uploading the feed file from the traditional way, you will need a Google Shopping Promotion plugin or extension.
+However, if you wish to divert your way of creating and uploading the shopping data feed file from the traditional way, you will need a Google Shopping Promotion plugin or extension.
 Either these plugins come free or freemium.
 We have one such dynamic plugin, which we will reveal in a bit.
 Using that plugin, you can customize your feed as per your needs that mostly suit your promotions’ requirements.

 However, to get the most of those plugins, especially our one, you may have to bankroll a bit, yet you can still use the free version if you think your feed file needs too many modifications.